-This Lease Framework Agreement (hereinafter referred to as this "Agreement") is made and entered into by the following Parties in Beijing on 2019:
+This Lease Framework Agreement (hereinafter referred to as this "Agreement") is made and entered into by the following Parties in Beijing on September 30, 2018:

-Party A: Fang Holdings Limited (hereinafter referred to as "Fang" or "Party A"), a limited liability company validly incorporated and legally existing under the laws of the Cayman Islands, with registered address at
+Party A: Fang Holdings Limited (hereinafter referred to as "Fang" or "Party A"), a limited liability company validly incorporated and legally existing under the laws of the Cayman Islands, with registered address at Vistra (Cayman) Limited, P.O.
+Box 31119 Grand Pavilion, Hibiscus Way, 802 West Bay Road, Grand Cayman, KY1-1205, Cayman Islands.

-Party B: Beijing Zhong Zhi Shi Zheng Data Information Technology Co., Ltd. (hereinafter referred to as "Zhong Zhi Shi Zheng" or "Party B"), a limited liability company validly incorporated and legally existing under the laws of China, with registered address at .
+Party B: Beijing Zhong Zhi Shi Zheng Data Information Technology Co., Ltd. (hereinafter referred to as "Zhong Zhi Shi Zheng" or "Party B"), a limited liability company validly incorporated and legally existing under the laws of the People's Republic of China ("China", for the purposes of this Agreement, excludes the Hong Kong Special Administrative Region, the Macao Special Administrative Region and the Taiwan Region of the People's Republic of China), with registered address at Room 208A, 2/F, Building No. 14, South Campus, No. 46 Zhongguancun South Avenue, Haidian District, Beijing, PRC.